-I am currently involved in teaching Computational Molecular Biology and Genomics & Medicine.
-Computational molecular biology is available both at Stanford and online via the Stanford Center for Professional Development.
-Genomics & Medicine is only available to Freshmen and Sophomores.
+I am currently involved in teaching Genomics Bioinformatics & Medicine.
+My previous course Computational molecular biology is available online for audit but is no longer given for credit.

 Biochemistry 118: Genomics & Medicine Sophomore Seminar limited to sophomores and freshmen

-In this seminar I will discuss the kind of knowledge we hope to gain from sequencing human genomes and the implications of such knowledge for medicine and biomedical research.
-I will discuss novel diagnoses and treatment of diseases, including stem cells, gene therapy and rational drug design.
-I will discuss personal genomics and how it can be used to improve health and well being.
+In this seminar we discuss the kind of knowledge we gain from sequencing human genomes and the implications of such knowledge for medicine and biomedical research.
+We discuss novel diagnoses and treatment of diseases, including stem cells, gene therapy and rational drug design.
+I discuss personal genomics and how it can be used to improve health and well being.
 We will also discuss the social and ethical implications of genetic information such as privacy, discrimination and insurability.

 This course covers the molecular basis of inherited disease.
 I discuss both simple Mendelian diseases and complex, multifactorial diseases..
 I will discuss genomics, functional genomics, epigenetics, gene expression, SNPs, copy number and other structural genomic variations involved in disease.
 In addition to these diagnostic approaches, we will discuss novel therapeutic methods such as stem cell therapy, gene therapy and drug developments that depend on the knowledge of genomics.
 We will discuss personal genomics, pharmacogenomics and clinical genomics and their role in the future of preventive medicine.